AsakuraKai/Conversion/docs/UI_GUIDELINES.md

 ## 📐 Design System Overview

-This document outlines the UI/UX standards, component usage patterns, and design guidelines for the Auto Rename File Service application.
+This document outlines the UI/UX standards, component usage patterns, and design guidelines for the Files Management Service application.
 All UI components follow Material 3 design principles and accessibility best practices.

 ---